 For the seventh edition of Digital Underground Connect, we went back to the subject of information on underground utilities.
 While we have talked a lot about data sharing and making information available (yes - from you, the audience, too!), questions remain about the quality of such information.
 We were proud to welcome Geoff Zeiss - advisor to the Digital Underground project in Singapore, Principal at Between The Poles, and globally recognised expert on the topic of underground utility data capture, recording, and sharing - to our table to share his views on what organisations can do to establish the social and organisational changes required to make better information available.

-An on-demand replay of the webinar can be accessed here.
+A replay of the webinar can be accessed here.

 Improving the Quality of Subsurface Utility Information for Increased Construction Productivity